kzndotsh/bloom/README.md

 ### Notes

-- Find specific instructions inside each of the modules above.
+- Find specific instructions and hints inside each of the modules linked above.
+- The structure of the DOM must match that of the prototype: take care not to remove existing classnames, ids, etc.
-- Most components include a prop-types declaration at the bottom, to explain what props, and of what data types, they expect.
+- Most components include a prop-types declaration at the bottom, to explain what props -and of what data types- they expect.
-- Prop types declarations cause warnings in the console, to let know that props are missing or are of the wrong type.
+- Unmet prop-types expectations will cause warnings in the console, to advise that props are missing, or of the wrong type of data.
-- Try to get the functionality as close as possible to that of the prototype.
+- Try to get the functionality of the app as close as possible to that of the prototype.
+Not all of it is covered by auto tests.

 ## MVP Short Explanation